-A character has come up with a perfect plan to ensnare an opponent(s).
-Whether kind of plan it is this character's foe is surely doomed...
-But it backfires.
-That opponent has set up a plan of his/her own (whether before the first plan or in response).
-A superior plan, that makes the first character's plan look pathetic by comparison.
+A character has come up with a perfect plan to ensnare an opponent.
+The foe is surely doomed.
+However, the foe has set up a superior plan, one that makes the first plan look pathetic.
 In short, the first plan has been Out-Gambitted.

 This trope specifically has three parts:

 - Bob makes Plan B in anticipation of Alice making plan A.

 - Alice makes Plan A.